 - At least one troubling personality trait.
 For instance, a tendency to frequently lie might qualify.

 - Relative stability in personality traits across time.
 A person who temporarily shows symptoms of BPD would likely not qualify for a diagnosis.

 - The challenges in functioning associated with the condition must not be better explained by environmental challenges or normal development.
 Children show many signs of BPD, but the emotional regulation challenges children experience are part of normal development.

 - The challenges associated with the condition are not better explained by a medical condition such as a brain tumor or by substance abuse.

-Once a person meets these diagnostic criteria, he or she must then meet a detailed list of diagnostic criteria for BPD.
+Once a person meets these diagnostic criteria, they must then meet 5 of the following 9 criteria to be diagnosed with BPD.
 Those include: